Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Conclusion

 \section{Conclusion}

 We have analyzed the IllustrisTNG cosmological simulations to achieve two primary goals.
 (1) Understand the role played by the cosmic web in the morphological evolution of galaxies; and (2) predict the early cosmic web structure that can be identified from upcoming galaxy surveys with the Nancy Grace Roman Space Telescope.
-For (1), we reconstructed the cosmic web structure from ${\logms}\geq8$ galaxies at redshifts $z=4$, 3, 2, 1, 0.5, and 0, in the TNG50 simulation.
-We applied a well-calibrated method that combines density field estimation from the MCPM model \citep{Burchett20,Elek22} with the {\disperse} structure identification algorithm to generate highly complete and accurate cosmic web filament catalogs.
-We first studied the alignment between stars and DM in galaxies and their nearest cosmic filaments across different redshifts.
+For (1), we reconstructed the cosmic web structure from ${\logms}\geq8$ galaxies at redshifts $z=4$, 3, 2, 1, 0.5, and 0 in the TNG50 simulation.
+We applied a well-calibrated method that combines density field estimation from the MCPM model \citep{Burchett20,Elek22} with the {\disperse} structure identification algorithm \citep{disperse2} to generate highly complete and accurate cosmic web filament catalogs.
+We first studied the stellar and DM halo shape alignment of galaxies with their nearest cosmic filaments across different redshifts.
 We then investigated the dependence of intrinsic 3D shapes and kinematic morphological properties of galaxies on their nearest filaments.
 For (2), we reconstructed the cosmic web at $z=1$ in both the TNG50 and TNG100 simulations, using both mass-complete and mock samples based on observational limits.
 We quantified how well different mock samples can uncover the true dependence of galactic morphological properties on the cosmic web.
 Our main findings are as follows.

 \begin{itemize}

 \itemsep{1pt}